9 Effective eCommerce A/B Testing Ideas For Your Business

 According to the statistics, 3.5 billion people actively use social media worldwide.
 Considering the large number, it is crucial to design your social media campaign effectively.

-Thus, social testing in eCommerce can be a driving force for your CRO.
+Social media testing in eCommerce can be a driving force for your CRO.
 You can create split tests by varying different elements of your social media posts.

 - Hashtags: Experiment with the hashtags.
 You can make use of different hashtags in the same type of product promotion to check out which works better.